 I gave Sean a last, small smile as I was turning back around.
 I counted to ten in my head to give him some time to say something before I went back to my music filled world.
-I half looked around as I slowly counted and saw that most of the kids had their nosies in a book or was copying work from someone else.
+I half looked around as I slowly counted and saw that most of the kids had their noses in a book or was copying work from someone else.
 My fingers were around my headphones when I got to five and as I hit ten Sean said something.

-"I hear that you are going with Matthew Cole now," he said from very close to the back of my head.
-"I was just wondering if it was true," he quickly added on.
+“I hear that you are going with Cole Matthews now,” he said from very close to the back of my head.
+“I was just wondering if it was true,” he quickly added on.
 The speed at which my answer raced through my mind was only stopped from being said out loud because I tasted how bitter my answer was when it reached my mouth.

 “Why are you interested?”
 I asked him instead.
 Now I turned around and faced him.
 He didn't move from where he had his chin on the back of my seat.

 “I saw your first?”
 He asked me?
 I think he was asking me.
 Maybe that was hope I heard instead.